Self guided tour of Victoria BC from Cruise Port

 There is a shuttle bus which will take you from Ogden Point to downtown.

-Some things have changed in downtown Victoria regarding bike lanes and pedestrian walkways since 2019 when the latest cruise ships were here.
-Government Street now offers a pedestrian only corridor so buses will take a different route than they used to from Ogden Point, dropping passengers a little higher up on Government on Yates Street.
+Government Street offers a pedestrian only corridor so buses will take a different route than they used to from Ogden Point, dropping passengers a little higher up on Government on Yates Street.

 Walk along Government Street

-One of our favorite memories while visiting Copenhagen, Denmark included a stroll along The World’s longest Pedestrian Street “Strøget”.
-Government Street (at least lower Government Street), will leave you feeling like you wish more of Government Street was pedestrian only.
+Government Street (at least lower Government Street), will leave you feeling like you wish more of it was pedestrian only.
 Who knows, maybe someday it will be.

 Walking along Government Street is a fun experience, and will allow you to see charming downtown Victoria.

-There are so many unique and varied local shops to pick up that wonderful souvenir for someone special along with enjoying the fantastic restaurants when you’re hungry.
-There are many other activities along Government Street.
+There are so many varied local shops to pick up that wonderful souvenir for someone special along with enjoying the fantastic restaurants when you’re hungry.
+There are other activities along Government Street you’re sure to enjoy.

 Beacon Hill Park